jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-8. Scroll down to the popular holiday destinations slider and verify that it appears with 3 cards displayed, with each containing a holiday package's image, name, price, country, rating and duration.
+8. Scroll down to the popular holiday destinations slider and verify that it appears with 3 cards displayed, with each containing a holiday's image, name, price, country, rating and duration.

     - Outcome: Pass